labex-labs/open-source-labs/docker/play-with-docker/lab-dotnet-conf-of-docker/step3.md

-# Run a .NET Core container!
+# Run a .NET Core Container

 A Docker image is a complete packaged app.
 You can share it on [Docker Hub](https://hub.docker.com), which is how thousands of open-source and commercial projects now distribute their software.